benjaminion/upgrading-ethereum-book/src/book.md

 Adopting a concave function is attractive as it allows an equilibrium number of validators to be discovered without constantly fiddling with parameters.
 Ideally, if more validators join, we want the per-validator reward to decrease to disincentivise further joiners; if validators drop out we want the per-validator reward to increase to encourage new joiners.
 Eventually, an equilibrium number of validators will be found that balances the staking reward against the perceived risk and opportunity cost of locking up the stake.
 Assuming that the protocol is not overly sensitive to the total number of validators, this seems to be a nice feature.

 That would rule out the first, $p=0$, option.
-The danger with that is, if the reward rate is set lower than the perceived risk, then all rational validators will exit.
+The danger with $p = 0$ is, if the reward rate is set lower than the perceived risk, then all rational validators will exit.
 If we set it too high, then we end up paying for more security than we need (too many validators).
 Frequent manual tuning via hard-forks could be required to adjust the rate.

 The arguments for selecting $p = \frac{1}{2}$ over $p = 1$ are quite subtle and relate to [discouragement attacks](/part2/economics/rewards#discouragement-attack).
 With $p \ne 0$, a set of validators may act against other validators by censoring them, or performing other types of denial of service, in order to persuade them to exit the system, thus increasing the rewards for themeselves.
 Subject to various assumptions and models, we find that we require $p \le \frac{1}{2}$ for certain kinds of attack to be profitable.
 Essentially, we don't want rewards to increase too much for validators if they succeed in making other validators exit the beacon chain.